About Us

 Board Of Directors

-Now "retired", Jerrie worked for trade unions most of her life, as well as the Johnson poverty program and various civil rights and anti-war organizations.
-She has also worked as staff and more recently as a volunteer in local and national political campaigns.
-Jerrie also served on the board of CARAL for more than 20 years and the board of the National Women's Political Caucus-Alameda North for 25 years.
-She participated in clinic escorting for many years and now helps to coordinate a group of clinic escorts in the East Bay.-
+Now "retired", Jerrie worked in trade unions most of her life, as well as various civil rights and anti-war organizations.
+Jerrie also served on the Board of CARAL for more than 20 years.
+She continues to volunteer in political campaigns and on the board of the National Women's Political Caucus, Alameda-North.-

 Silvia Estrada Murillo